Jakub-Riha/ECO225/README.md

 This repository contains code and supporting files for the ECO225 replication project.
 Due to file size limitations on GitHub, not all datasets used in the analysis are stored directly in this repository.

+## 📊 Code and Analysis

+The full analysis is contained in the Jupyter Notebook:

+- `Project_3_Final.ipynb` – Contains data cleaning, visualisation, and machine learning pipeline for classification tasks on Kiva loan data.

+To replicate the results, ensure you’ve downloaded the required datasets (see below), place them in the appropriate folder, and run the notebook from top to bottom.

 ## Accessing the Full Datasets

 To access the full datasets required for replication, please visit the following Kaggle page: